 Below please find all policies and related documentation for our network of schools.
 Some policies are listed directly below, and others are listed on each respective school's website.
-If you have any questions at all just let us know.
+If you have any questions at all please contact us directly!

 All board meetings are posted on each individual school's website.